danielsellergren/hotwire-backpack/README.md

-# Hotwire Backback Items Tutorial
+# Hotwire Backpack Items Tutorial

 This is a simple Rails 7 project that allows the user to add and remove `Items` from a `Backpack`.
 It uses Hotwire and specifically Turbo Frames to do this without page reloads, demonstrating an easy way to build a dynamic web application with zero explicit JavaScript.